 Salesforce was built for SaaS deals, not for landing a design win in a Fremont fab

 If your sales cycle is a nine-month design-in that runs through samples, qualification, and a multi-engineer evaluation, Salesforce and HubSpot fight you the whole way.
-A custom CRM tuned for hardware and semiconductor sales runs $55k to $140k and 4 to 7 months for a Fremont firm.
+A custom CRM (Customer Relationship Management) tuned for hardware and semiconductor sales runs $55k to $140k and 4 to 7 months for a Fremont firm.
 You're not buying contact management, you're buying a pipeline model that matches how design wins actually happen.

 Salesforce, HubSpot, Zoho, and Pipedrive all assume a deal is a single contact, a single quote, and a close date you can forecast.
 That's a SaaS deal.
 In Fremont, your real deal is a design-in: an EV OEM or a fabless chip customer evaluating your part across sample requests, qualification cycles, an approved-vendor-list submission, and a buying committee of skeptical engineers.
 The standard CRM has no field for any of that.